eslint/eslint/docs/src/rules/no-fallthrough.md

 ## When Not To Use It

 If you don't want to enforce that each `case` statement should end with a `throw`, `return`, `break`, or comment, then you can safely turn this rule off.

-## Version

-This rule was introduced in ESLint 0.0.7.